kdroidFilter/mines/.junie/guidelines.md

 5. **Type Declarations**: Explicit types for public APIs

-6. **Braces**: Opening at line end, closing on own line, always use braces
+6. **Braces**: Opening at line end, closing on own line, use braces for multi-line bodies only

 7. **String Templates**: Prefer `"Value: $value"` over concatenation